 Small Modular Reactors

 The EU’s focus on renewables is expected to continue under the stewardship of Teresa Ribera, a Spanish climate expert who is poised to become the European Commission’s first executive vice president.
-Energy and climate issues will be among Ribera’s responsibilities in her new post.As Spain’s ecological transition minister, Ribera advocated for the closure of the country’s nuclear power plants.
+Energy and climate issues will be among Ribera’s responsibilities in her new post.As Spain’s ecological transition minister, Ribera advocated the closure of the country’s nuclear power plants.

 However, Ribera has hinted that she will not oppose nuclear power expansion in Europe.

-Speaking at a press conference on Sept.
+Speaking at a news conference on Sept.
 17, Ribera said that as chair of the EU energy ministers’ meetings last year, she “played a very important role not to minimize anyone and to facilitate solutions that can fit and make sense in the strategic change that the European economy is promoting.”

-Known as SMRs—small modular reactors—the compact nuclear reactors are designed to generate power in smaller increments.
+Known as SMRs—small modular reactors—the compact nuclear reactors are designed to generate power in smaller amounts.
 Because of their small size, SMRs have advantages over traditional larger reactors in terms of expense, site requirements, security, and safety.

 Regaining Lost Ground

-Energy analyst and author Robert Bryce said that the EU’s SMR projects show “real interest and momentum in the nuclear energy sector.”Bryce estimates that significant SMR deployments may not occur until 2032 or later.
+Energy analyst and author Robert Bryce said that the EU’s SMR projects show “real interest and momentum in the nuclear energy sector.”Bryce estimated that significant SMR deployments may not occur until 2032 or later.

-While he views the EU’s interest in SMRs as a positive sign, he warned that some companies entering the sector are “paper reactor companies” lacking the resources to bring their designs to market.
+Although he said he views the EU’s interest in SMRs as a positive sign, he warned that some companies entering the sector are “paper reactor companies” lacking the resources to bring their designs to market.

 He said, based on his calculation, there are at least 39 companies that are vying to get into the SMR business.
 Although some of them are well established, dozens “will never build a working reactor, much less achieve commercial viability.”